JoshuaStorm/meetable/README.md

 A lightweight, no-fuss meeting scheduler.
 Calendar importing saves you the work of cross referencing your calendar with everyone elses, or inputting it by hand.

+## May 4, 2017 (Group Meeting)
+- David - display dates in a better way, sanitize inputs, make mobile devices see only "day" view in fullCalendar, login page

 ## May 1, 2017 (David)
 - Finally fixed the issue where we weren't automatically refreshing access tokens when possible